Genuine Peugeot Brake Fluid

 - If it is below the MIN level (or if the brake warning light comes on), add brake fluid up to the MAX level.

-- If your brake fluid needs topping up regularly, you should have your braking system checked by your local Peugeot Dealer, just in case, it has got a leak.
+- After that, if your brake fluid needs topping up regularly, you should have your braking system checked by your local Peugeot Dealer, just in case, it has got a leak.

-Note – if brake fluid is low, it may be an indication that the friction material may also be worn, and the brake fluid has displaced the brake pads or shoes.
+Note – However, if your brake fluid is low, it may be an indication that the friction material may also be worn, and the brake fluid has displaced the brake pads or shoes.

 For more information about genuine Peugeot, brake pads click here.